-New Oak Ridge National Laboratory Storage System Will Deliver Over One Terabyte Per Second in Throughput to Drive Radical Advances in Science and Big Data Analysis, Essential to DOE and Office of Science Missions
+Oak Ridge National Laboratory Storage System Delivers Over One Terabyte Per Second in Throughput to Drive Radical Advances in Science and Big Data Analysis, Essential to DOE and Office of Science Missions

 DDN Sets Standard for High Performance Computing

-- After a competitive review of scale out storage alternatives, ORNL selected the DDN SFA12K-40 as the high-throughput building block for its Lustre® parallel file system.
-Once installed, the platform will deliver performance in excess of 10x what is achievable with contemporary scale-out NAS systems.
+- ORNL selected the DDN SFA12K-40 as the high-throughput building block for its Lustre* parallel file system.
+The platform delivers performance in excess of 10x what is achievable with contemporary scale-out NAS systems.

-- Building on a decade of ORNL and DDN optimizations for the Lustre file system, the DDN system will be configured with Lustre performance of over one terabyte per second to meet the demands of Titan’s 299,008 CPU cores.
+- Building on a decade of ORNL and DDN optimizations for the Lustre file system, the DDN system is configured with Lustre performance of over one terabyte per second to meet the demands of Titan’s 299,008 CPU cores.

 - The ORNL Spider II configuration from DDN includes: